R055A/GitStats/README.md

   * examples:
     * `true`
 * ### Optional Secret *Name*: `EXCLUDE_PRIVATE_REPOS`
-  For excluding private repositories in the generated statistic visualizations
+  Boolean option for excluding private repositories in the generated statistic visualizations
+    - for when you want to keep those secrets locked away from prying eyes
     - `false` by default

   **Instructions**: